cclib/cclib.github.io/_sources/data_notes.txt

 * the third array contains the raw molecular quadrupole moments in lexicographical order, that is the XX, XY, XZ, YY, YZ and ZZ moments, in Buckinghams (:math:`\mathbf{\mathrm{B}}`),
 * any further arrays contain the raw molecular multipole moments of higher rank, in lexicographical order and in units of :math:`\mathbf{\mathrm{D}} \cdot Å^{L-1} = 10^{-10} \mathrm{esu} \cdot Å^L`

-Note that by default cclib will provide the last moments printed, if several are printed in the course of a geometry optimization or other job type involving several more than one geometry.
+Note that by default cclib will provide the last moments printed, if several are printed in the course of a geometry optimisation or other job type involving several more than one geometry.
 For post-Hartree-Fock calculations, such as MP2 or coupled cluster, the uncorrelated moments are reported if none are printed for the final wavefunction.

 mosyms
 ------

 For unrestricted calculations, this is a list of two lists containing alpha and beta symmetries (i.e. ``[[alpha_syms],[beta_syms]]``) containing strings for the orbital symmetries, arranged in order of energy.
 In a restricted calculation, there is only one nested list (``[[syms]]``).

-The symmetry labels are normalised and cclib reporteds standard symmetry names:
+The symmetry labels are normalised and cclib reports standard symmetry names:

     ======= ======= ======= ==========  ==================          ======
     cclib   ADF     GAMESS  GAMESS-UK   Gaussian                    Jaguar